 - Easier eating: Dentures that slide can make chewing difficult.
 Implants will act as natural teeth, allowing people to eat without pain.

-- Improver self-esteem: Dental implants can return patients’ natural smiles and help them feel better about themselves.
+- Improved self-esteem: Dental implants can return patient's natural smiles and help them feel better about themselves.

 - Improved oral health: Unlike bridges, dental implants do not reduce other teeth, which allows for more of a person's own teeth to be left intact, improving their oral health.
 Individual implants also provide easier access between teeth.